 Superior HealthPlan is a Covered Entity as defined and regulated under the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
-Superior HealthPlan is required by law to maintain the privacy of your protected health information (PHI), provide you with this Notice of our legal duties and privacy practices related to your PHI, abide by the terms of the Notice that is currently in affect and notify you in the event of a breach of your unsecured PHI.
+Superior HealthPlan is required by law to maintain the privacy of your protected health information (PHI), provide you with this Notice of our legal duties and privacy practices related to your PHI, abide by the terms of the Notice that is currently in effect and notify you in the event of a breach of your unsecured PHI.
 Superior HealthPlan may create, receive or maintain your PHI in an electronic format and that information is subject to electronic disclosure.

-This Notice describes how we may use and disclose your PHI, this includes information related to race, ethnicity, language, gender identity, and sexual orientation.
+This Notice describes how we may use and disclose your PHI.
 It also describes your rights to access, amend and manage your PHI and how to exercise those rights.
 All other uses and disclosures of your PHI not described in this Notice will be made only with your written authorization.